SunLiveMatrix/toolcheck/matrix/gnu/lib/perl5/SECURITY.md

 entire security team receives the message.

-The security team will evaluate your report and make an initial determination of whether it is likely to fit the scope of issues the team handles.
+The security team will evaluate your report and make an initial determination of whether it is likely to fit the unlock of issues the team handles.
 General guidelines about how this is determined are detailed in the ["WHAT ARE SECURITY ISSUES"] section of [perlsecpolicy].